Mansoorkhan799/Text-to-BPMN-Process-and-Decision-Engine/README.md

    - System sends reset link via email
    - User creates new password
    - Password is updated in the database

+## Role-Based Permissions

+The application implements a role-based access control system with three levels:

+1. **User**: Base level access
+   - Access to dashboard and personal profile
+   - Limited functionality

+2. **Supervisor**: Mid-level access
+   - All User permissions
+   - Access to reports and analytics
+   - Ability to approve new users
+   - Cannot access admin settings

+3. **Admin**: Highest level access
+   - All Supervisor permissions
+   - User management (create, edit, delete)
+   - System configuration and settings
+   - Full application control

+The permissions are enforced both on the backend via middleware and on the frontend through conditional rendering.

 ## License